renesugar/k_elda_archive/docs/_GettingStarted.md

 e2401c348c78    Worker    Amazon      us-west-1    t2.micro              disconnected
 ```

-Your output will look similar to the output above.
-This output means that Quilt
+Your output will look similar to the output above (note that you may get an
+error that begins "unable to query connetions: rpc error" when you first run
+`quilt show`; this error is benign and can occur while the machines are
+booting).
+The output above means that Quilt
 has launched two machines, one as a master and one as a worker, in Amazon.
 Both
 machines are disconnected, because they're still being initialized.
 When a
 machine is fully booted and configured, it will be marked as connected.